grg2rsr/line_scan_traces_extractor/README.md

 + x1: the end x coordinate of the ROI
 + rest: each line y coordinate (line number) and corresponding value of each ROI

+## Dependencies
+all dependencies are included in standard scientific python bundles, such as the [anaconda distribution from continuum](https://www.continuum.io/downloads)

++ python 2.7
++ matplotlib
++ scipy
++ pandas

-happy slicing!
+## Happy slicing!
 Leave me a comment if you think a specific feature would be useful ...